ItalianoFrançaisDeutschEnglish

 Index Anthology Jacques Camatte

-The inability to endure reality as an unbearable excess generates, already in remote times, the expectation of radical change.
-This accompanies the birth of agriculture, the State, writing, and develops over time into the idea of separation from nature and the construction of a remade Earth, freed from all limits. ¶ Transformation is not abstractive in itself: every living being transforms, and the human impulse to transform is natural.
-Different is the conviction that a radical detachment from nature is necessary — up to the dream of terrestrial immortality.
-This idea, not religious in itself, which we shall call redemptive in the sense clarified here, arises as universally dreamed and contested, and is historically reinforced when it merges in the West with the religion–State complex. ¶ The strength of the redemptive idea, assumed as normative reference, is transmitted to other abstract ideas — its passages and concretizations: Universal Rights, Free Trade, Democracy, Socialism, Hierarchy, Equality, Property, Perpetual Peace, and Bentham — which present themselves as great improvements, thus allowing the condemnation of any given social situation simply because it is given, without ever having to prove that the proposed new will truly be better, and usually producing consequences opposite to those expected: the heterogenesis of ends.
-That aspiration is therefore one of the constitutive engines of the abstraction process: without the promise of redemption, it would not have its militant and visionary force of advancement and reproduction.
-All redemptive aspirations also have the effect of transforming time into pure waiting — for the Messiah, the secret Master of the alchemists, the proletariat, the insurrection, the chip.
+The inability to endure reality as an unbearable excess already generates, in the remotest times, the expectation of a radical change.
+This accompanies the birth of agriculture, the State, and writing, and develops over time into the idea of a detachment from nature and the construction of a remade Earth, freed from all evil. ¶ Transformation in itself is not abstractive: every living being transforms, and the human impulse to transform is likewise natural.
+Different is the conviction that a radical separation from nature is necessary — up to the dream of earthly immortality.
+This idea, not religious in itself, which we shall call redemptive in the sense clarified here, arises as a universal dream, present in diverse cultures in varying forms and intensities — among the documented cases, that of the Guaraní in the Amazonian world —, and reinforces itself when it reaches the creation of real abstractions: coined money, the centralized State, writing, systematic accumulation.
+Thus a positive feedback loop is set in motion which, under favorable conditions and with statistically variable outcomes, can evolve into an autonomous and self-expanding process.
+It is a verifiable and nearly universal history — India, China, the Amerindian empires… — but responses are also recorded: attempts at confinement and opposition both by archaic, Eastern, Islamic religiosities and in Orthodox Christianity, and by States.
+It is equally verifiable that in the West — also due to the underground influence of Hellenistic and Gnostic traditions not of pure world-flight but redemptive — with Hellenized-Kabbalistic Judaism and Augustinianism, the process makes further progress, strengthening its presence in the religion-State complex. ¶ The strength of the redemptive idea, assumed as a normative reference, is transmitted to other abstract ideas, its passages and concretizations — Universal Rights, free trade, Democracy, Socialism, Hierarchy, Equality, Property, Perpetual Peace and Bentham — which present themselves as great improvements, thus allowing every given social situation to be condemned merely because it is given, without ever having to prove that the new will truly be better, and usually producing consequences opposite to those expected: the heterogenesis of ends. ¶ That aspiration is therefore one of the principal engines used by the process of abstraction: without the promise of redemption, it would lack its militant and visionary force of advance and reproduction.
+All redemptive aspirations also have the effect of transforming time into pure waiting: for the Messiah, for the secret Master of the alchemists, for the proletariat, for the now-time, for the invisible insurrection, for the time-to-come, for the chip, for the singularity. ¶ A weakening of lived experience and presence, perfectly matching the anxieties of the commodity, perpetually awaiting valorization.

 Index Anthology pseudo Alighieri, pseudo Goethe